Text Link

 Idealizing certain body types

 When people don't have bodies that meet these arbitrary standards, they may feel ashamed, guilty, or angry.
-These feelings can contribute to low body image and poor self-esteem, as well as mental health conditions like depression and anxiety, which are frequently considered major maintaining factors for disordered eating behaviors.
+These feelings can contribute to negative body image and poor self-esteem, as well as mental health conditions like depression and anxiety, which are frequently considered major maintaining factors for disordered eating behaviors.

 Promoting disordered eating behaviors